Website Manager

 General

-Other than for injuries, player substitutions are to occur only at halftime and at breaks at
+• Other than for injuries, substitutions occur only at halftime and at breaks near the middle of each half.
+There is no free subsitution.

 Substitution Process / Duration of “Quarter” Breaks